dongikjang/kssletter/README.md

 		choco install Wget

-  Then we can use 'download.file' for HTTP Secure.
+  Then we can use 'download.file' with HTTP Secure.